ArgoFromLargo/MyCodeProfile/README.md

 This assignment will require you to implement a new shell that parses a command entered by the user and creates a set of new processes to run a distributed computing application.
 The shell requires redirection of input and output and prevention of zombie processes.
 Your shell will not behave like a typical shell to process commands at the command line; rather it is designed to help users launch multiple processes simultaneously to solve computing problems cooperatively.

 # THE PROGRAM
-This is a two-part project to implement the program myshell.
+This is a two-part project to implement the program `myshell`.
 In the first part, your program must parse an input string into a structure.
 The structure must then be used by the second part to 1) create a set of new processes based on the input on the shell's command line and 2) handle input and output redirection for the new processes.

 # PART 1:
 Your program must perform the following actions: